Partonic distribution functions and amplitudes using tensor network methods: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we proposed a quantum strategy based on tensor network simulation to extract the PDF and DA for hadrons in the Nambu-Jona-Lasinio model in 1+1 dimensions.
-Our approach utilizes the DMRG algorithm to accurately construct the hadron and vacuum states on a charge-preserving lattice and the TDVP algorithm to efficiently time evolve the two-point correlator needed for these non-perturbative quantities.
+In this work, we used a quantum strategy based on tensor network simulation to extract the PDF and DA for hadrons in the Nambu--Jona-Lasinio model in 1+1 dimensions in the same setting.
+Our approach utilizes the variational ground-state search algorithm to accurately construct the hadron and vacuum states on a charge-preserving lattice and the TDVP algorithm to efficiently time evolve the two-point correlator needed for these non-perturbative quantities.
 With our approach, we extract the PDF and DA in the same setting with converging results up to 102 qubits.
 We are able to study the behavior of the PDF and DA under the same setting for various masses and strong couplings, and observe consistent agreement with the expectations from the perturbative QCD as well as non-relativistic limit.
 Our exploratory study shows the advantage of tensor network in the current era for computing various physically important quantities in the continuum limit.

-It would be very important to expand non-perturbative calculations of quantities such as the PDF, DA, and hadronic tensors using tensor network to U(1) and SU(2) gauge theories with consideration of multiple spins and flavors.
-Inclusion of flavor degrees of freedom in the line of study would provide significant understanding to realistic mesons and baryons from first principles.
+It would be very important to expand non-perturbative calculations of quantities such as the PDF, DA, and hadronic tensors using tensor network to U(1) and SU(2) gauge theories.
+Notably, similar calculation using TN methods has been successfully demonstrated in Ref.~\cite{Banuls:2025wiq} for the U(1) case in the Schwinger model.
+Inclusion of multiple flavor and spin degrees of freedom in the line of study would provide significant understanding to realistic mesons and baryons from first principles.
 While tensor networks have primarily been applied to 1+1 dimensions, it would be interesting to extend to higher lattice dimensions.
 The natural extension of MPS to higher dimensions would be projected entanglement pair states~\cite{Verstraete:2004cf,verstraete2004valence}, tree tensor network~\cite{Shi:2005ctp}, and so forth, which have been used to study 3+1 dimension Lattice Gauge Theory~\cite{Magnifico:2020bqt, Banuls:2018jag}.
 We also plan to incorporate more advanced simulation techniques, such as tensor renormalization group~\cite{LevinNave:2007} and its natural extension, tensor network renormalization~\cite{tnr}, to scale to higher qubit simulations with reduced error and study entanglement structure.
 These methods can be used to calculate correlation functions and generalize to systems beyond one spatial dimension.